AdvisorySG/ghost-advisory-theme/README.md

 yarn zip
 ```

 Should you have access to the [Admin panel of Advisory](https://beta.advisory.sg/ghost/), you may go to Settings > Labs > Migration Options > Export your content in order to obtain the posts and settings used for the actual website as a JSON file.
-Then, you may load up the file into your loacl instance of Ghost, at Settings > Labs > Migration Options > Import content.
+Then, you may load up the file into your local instance of Ghost, at Settings > Labs > Migration Options > Import content.
 Take note that this will not remove existing posts/pages.

 # PostCSS Plugins Used